ByteMyDust/TicCatToe/README.md

 ## Contributing

-We welcome contributions to Tic-Cat-Toe!
+We welcome contributions to TicCatToe!
 If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request on GitHub.
-Let's collaborate and make Tic-Cat-Toe even better together!
+Let's collaborate and make TicCatToe even better together!

 ## License

-Tic-Cat-Toe is released under the [MIT License](https://opensource.org/licenses/MIT).
+TicCatToe is released under the [MIT License](https://opensource.org/licenses/MIT).
 You can find the details in the [LICENSE](LICENSE) file.